StackmateNetwork/stackmate.in/content/_index.md

 # Stackmate India

-A bitcoin-only channel for India to tune into the signal amidst the noise.
+The Indian channel of Stackmate Network.

 ## Products & Services

-Our core product is a mobile wallet application providing `self-custody & shared-custody bitcoin storage; with a simplified account management interface and premium support`.
+> Coming soon ...

+Our core product is a bitcoin wallet which supports a range of bitcoin scripts, offering <b>regular self-custody & a variety of shared-custody bitcoin storage scripts which allow you to protect your bitcoin with additional layers, involving trusted parties of your choice.</b> You are always in control of your private keys, and our servers only use your public key to simplify account management.

 > Features: